Joe-Mruz/webtiles-rs/README.md

 ## Running

-The server needs the same on-disk layout as the Python server: a `config.yml`/`games.d/` directory, a `passwd.db3`/`user_settings.db3`, template files, and static assets.
+The server needs the same on-disk layout as the Python server for configuration, accounts, and the DCSS binary/game data - a `config.yml`/ `games.d/` directory, `passwd.db3`/`user_settings.db3`, and (per game) the crawl binary and its `webserver/game_data/` client assets.
+It does *not* need any lobby template/static files on disk: our own lobby page and its CSS/JS are compiled into the binary (see `ARCHITECTURE.md` §2).
 By default it looks for a `webserver/` directory next to the `webserver-rs` checkout it was built from (resolved relative to the binary's own location, not the current working directory - matching Python's `os.path.dirname(os.path.abspath(__file__))` default), so it can usually be run from anywhere with no flags:

 ```sh
 ./webtiles-rs/target/release/webtiles-rs --port 8080